 The aim of Safe and Secure Bath, the Bath BID’s Crime Reduction Partnership, is to prevent and deter crime and antisocial behaviour in the city centre.
-Safe and Secure Bath will bring together night-time and daytime security under one partnership.
+Safe and Secure Bath brings together night-time and daytime security under one partnership.

 - Bath BID Marshals in the city centre seven days a week.

-- A secure intranet system, which will allow businesses to receive information from the police.
+- A secure intranet system (DISC), allows businesses to receive information from the Avon and Somerset Police.

-- A radio link operation, connected to the police, CCTV and each other.
+- A radio link (Citilink) operation, connected to the Police, CCTV and each other.

-If you have any ideas to make Bath a safer and better city, we would be very happy to hear from you.
+If you have any ideas to make Bath a safer and better city, we would be delighted to hear from you.

 Who Can Become a Member?

 Bath BID Levy Payers are invited to join Safe and Secure Bath as part of their levy fee.
 Please note, that radios cost an additional £2.50 per week, per radio.

 - Rapid response from the Bath BID Day and Night Marshals.

 - Access to Safe and Secure Bath’s DISC information-sharing system.

 - Quarterly meetings where licensees can meet the BID Marshals and the police, and access free additional training sessions (e.g. first aid and radio training).